orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

 }
 ```
 We just created a beast called "metastream": a stream of streams.
-Don't panic yet.
+Don't panic just yet.
 A metastream is a stream where each emitted value is yet another stream.
 You can think of it as [pointers](https://en.wikipedia.org/wiki/Pointer_(computer_programming)): each emitted value is a pointer to another stream.
 In our example, each request URL is mapped to a pointer to the stream containing the corresponding response.

 ![MetaStream](https://camo.githubusercontent.com/2a8a9cc75acd13443f588fd7f386bd7a6dcb271a/687474703a2f2f692e696d6775722e636f6d2f48486e6d6c61632e706e67)

-A metastream looks confusing and we just want a simple stream of response where each emitted value is a directly `[User]`, not stream of `[User]`.
+A metastream looks confusing and we just want a simple stream of responses where each emitted value is just a `[User]`, not stream of `[User]`.
-Say hi to `flatMap(f)`, version of map() that "flattens" a metastream, by emitting on the "trunk" stream everything that will be emitted on "branch" streams.
+Say hi to `flatMap(f)`, a version of map() that "flattens" a metastream by emitting on the "trunk" stream everything that will be emitted on "branch" streams.
-`flatmap` is not a "fix" and metastreams are not a bug, these are really the tools for dealing with asynchronous responses in Rx.
+`flatmap` is not a "fix" and metastreams are not a bug; these are really the tools for dealing with asynchronous responses in Rx.

 ```Swift
 let responseStream = requestStream.flatMap { url in